pmndrs/react-three-fiber/readme.md

 </mesh>
 ```

+#### Piercing into nested properties

 If you want to reach into nested attributes (for instance: `mesh.rotation.x`), just use dash-case:

 ```jsx
 <mesh rotation-x={1} material-color="lightblue" geometry-vertices={newVertices} />
 ```

-### Events
+# Events

 THREE objects that implement their own `raycast` method (for instance meshes, lines, etc) can be interacted with by declaring events on the object.
-For now that's hovering state, clicks and (**soon**) drag'n'drop.
+For now that's hovering state and clicks.
+Touch follows soon!

-### Difference to react-three, react-three-renderer, react-three-renderer-fiber

-Some of the above mentioned aren't maintained any longer, or chained to React 15, or quite specific.
-This lib just ships a small reconciler config with a few additions for interaction.
-It does not know, care about or duplicate THREE's object catalogue, it uses heuristics to support attributes generically.

-### Todo

-1. There are still lots of objects you need to create outside of the render tree (geometries, materials, vectors, etc).
-THREE usually wouldn't allow them inside the scene.
-I am still thinking on how to solve this, i'd like them to be in the render-tree so that they can be reactive. 🤔

-2. Not sure it's a good idea to abstract the renderer away with `Canvas`, probably will be possible to declaratively define it soon.

 # Custom config